Cost to flip a house in Ontario

 Every extra month costs you $2,500–$3,000.
 Renovation delays are the most common cause of margin erosion on Ontario flips.
 Slow contractor timelines, permit delays, and material back-orders can push a planned 4-month reno to 6 months — adding $5,000–$6,000 in carrying costs you didn’t budget for.

 Staging is worth budgeting as a real cost, not an optional extra.
 A staged property in Ontario typically sells for 1–3% more and spends fewer days on market, according to the Ontario Real Estate Association.
 Budget $2,000–$5,000 depending on property size and market.
+Factor in $1,000–$1,500 for legal fees on the sale side, plus $1,000–$4,000 for pre-listing repairs — the small fixes buyers use to negotiate price reductions.
+Total selling costs on a $750,000 Ontario flip: $36,000–$44,000 before tax.

-Sold within 12 months → CRA's Residential Property Flipping Rule applies.
-Under this rule, introduced by the Canada Revenue Agency in January 2023, any property sold within 12 months of purchase is automatically treated as business income — not a capital gain.
-At Ontario's top combined federal-provincial marginal rate of 46.16%, a $100,000 profit becomes a $46,160 tax bill.
-You can't use the principal residence exemption.
+Sold within 12 months → CRA’s Residential Property Flipping Rule applies.
+Under this rule, effective January 1, 2023, any property sold within 12 months of purchase is automatically treated as business income — not a capital gain.
+You cannot use the principal residence exemption.
 Read the full rule on the CRA Residential Property Flipping Rule page.

 Check your flip’s exact tax treatment — House Flip Tax Calculator